Is it better to have high or low expectations?

 Most of us have been getting conflicting information for a while now!

 From the time we are little, we’re taught to “aim high” and “reach for the stars.”

-So, you can imagine my surprise when my mom said this:
+So, you can imagine my surprise when my mom, someone I consider wise, said:

 “The key to happiness is low expectations.”